 4.1 Introduction

-This section of the ESIA Report details the Administrative Framework for the Proposed Project, covering national requirements as well as applicable international treaties and conventions, and internal guidelines and standards.
+This section of the ESMF Report details the Administrative Framework for the Proposed Project, covering national requirements as well as applicable international treaties and conventions, and internal guidelines and standards.
 The intent of this section is to lay out the regulatory and non-regulatory performance requirements for all stages of the Proposed Project.

 In order to solve the environmental related problems and achieving sustainable development, Ethiopia has adapted various policies and legislative measures.
-The ESIA study for the regional Airports terminal rehabilitation projects carried out within the legal framework of the national and international environmental regulation, standers and guidelines.
+The ESMF study for the regional Airports terminal rehabilitation projects carried out within the legal framework of the national and international environmental regulation, standards and guidelines.

 In this portion basic and comprehensive environmental protection principles and guidelines including the 1995constitution are defined.
 Moreover, national environment policy issues and international conventions and agreements Ethiopia has been signed are explained in relation with the project and receiving environment.
 Therefore, relevant studies, literatures, policies and legislative frameworks that govern the environmental health, environmental quality and safety that would apply for the study are stated very well in this chapter.